We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The output options are especially key.
 Depending on the model you’re interested in, you may find that its outputs are either too limited or too plentiful, which means you’re probably paying for features you don’t need.
 Suppose your amplifier or headphones use a balanced connection (circuitry common for high-end headphones, earphones, and amps pairing conductors that can deliver higher power and lower interference).
 In that case, it’s also important to double-check that your DAC supports that configuration so everything connects properly and takes full advantage of your equipment.
 (It is possible to damage incompatible equipment, so match accordingly.)

 Along with that, and directly related to the first consideration we discussed, you need to ensure that the DAC can support the file types and streaming services you would most like to use.
 Premium streaming service TIDAL’s Master Quality tracks may sound the best to your ears.
-Still, you’ll need a DAC that can properly decode those files because they use a format known as MQA, or Master Quality Authenticated—a form of compression that “folds” and “unfolds” audio at varying resolution levels to stream higher bitrates efficiently, and not all DACs can take full advantage of it.
+Still, you’ll need a DAC that can properly decode those files because some of them still use a format known as MQA, or Master Quality Authenticated—a form of compression that “folds” and “unfolds” audio at varying resolution levels to stream higher bitrates efficiently, and not all DACs can take full advantage of it.
 It can also be wise to think ahead about what you might like to listen to in the future.
 You might not listen to high-resolution DSD (Direct Stream Digital) files right now, but if you fall deeper into the hobby, you may want the option down the line.
 Planning ahead may cost a little more upfront but can save you a bundle from buying a whole new DAC in the future.

 Does it include a headphone amplifier?